WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 - The <mark>for</mark> loop will be one of the most important tools C# has to offer.

-- We would predominatly use a <mark>for</mark> loop when we are iterating through and array, list, dictionary or other data structures
+- We would predominantly use a <mark>for</mark> loop when we are iterating through and array, list, dictionary or other data structures

-- The importance of the <mark>Length</mark> method we learned about, will become clear in this lesson.
+- The importance of the <mark>Length</mark> property we learned about will become clear in this lesson.

 ## Understanding the for loop structures